-The symptoms you experience as a result of your scrotal mass will vary depending on their cause.
-In some cases, there aren’t any symptoms other than a mass in your scrotum that can be felt with your fingers.
-You might also experience a dull ache, a sudden pain, or a feeling of heaviness in your scrotum.
+The symptoms you experience will vary depending on the cause of your scrotal mass.
+In some cases, there aren’t any symptoms other than a mass that you can feel with your fingers.

-- pain that spreads to your groin, abdomen, and back
+- pain that spreads to your groin, abdomen, or back

 - a swollen scrotum

-If the cause of your scrotal mass is an infection, you might have a fever and feel you need to urinate more often.
+If your scrotal mass is the result of an infection, you might have a fever and feel you need to urinate more often.
 There might also be blood or pus in your urine.

 Testicular cancer starts out as abnormal cells in the testicles and can be a potential cause of scrotal masses.